rainwoodman/vmad/README.rst

 jvp and vjp.
 (See wikipedia on Gauss-Newton optimization).
 In many cases this is sufficiently good. [reference needed]

-Complex numbers are treated as individual degrees of freedom.
-This is mathematically inferior, but it is more intuitive and avoids a hermitian conjugate between gradients and parameter update.
+Complex numbers are treated as individual degrees of freedom;
+mathematically inferior, but intuitive and avoiding a hermitian conjugate between gradients and parameter update.

 The interface is still experimental; hence documentation is sparse.
 There are three